Epic Trax / Patagonia Expedition

 Terrain

-Relentless rolling up-and-down along the Lago Nordenskjöld lakeshore.
+Rolling up-and-down lakeshore trail along Lago Nordenskjöld from Francés.
 No sustained flat sections — deceptively tiring on already tired legs.
 The trail is narrow in places and exposed to the lake wind.
 Several steep rocky climbs and loose descents.

 What you'll see

 The Cuernos and Torres peaks changing angle constantly as you move along the shore.
-A pebble beach about 20 minutes before Cuernos — worth stopping.
 As you climb into the Ascencio Valley the three Torres granite pillars dominate the skyline ahead for the first time.
 You arrive at Chileno with the Towers looming directly above camp.
 This is the moment it becomes real.

 Accommodation at Chileno